 const playwrightScript = async (runtimeContext, payload) => {

-const kernelBrowser = await Kernel.browsers.create({ invocation_id: runtimeContext.invocation_id });
+const kernelBrowser = await kernel.browsers.create({ invocation_id: runtimeContext.invocation_id });

 const browser = await chromium.connectOverCDP(kernelBrowser.cdp_ws_url);